junkdog/term-webgl2/README.md

 ASCII characters (0-127) bypass the HashMap lookup entirely through direct bit manipulation.
 For ASCII input, the glyph ID is computed as `char_code | style_bits`, providing zero-overhead character mapping.
-Non-ASCII characters use a HashMap for flexible Unicode support, with the lookup cost amortized by the GPU's parallel processing of other cells.
-This hybrid approach optimizes for the common case (>95% ASCII in typical terminal content) while maintaining full Unicode capability.
+Non-ASCII characters use a HashMap for flexible Unicode suppor.
+This approach optimizes for the common case (>95% ASCII in typical terminal content) while maintaining full Unicode capability.